 The Bonds are the first series of unlimited tax bonds issued by the District for the purpose of constructing or acquiring a road system to serve the District (the "Road System").
-At an election held within the District on November 3, 2015, voters of the District authorized the District's issuance of \$200,000,000 principal amount of unlimited tax bonds for the purpose of constructing or acquiring the Road System to serve the District and \$300,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; \$268,000,000 principal amount of unlimited tax bonds for the purpose of constructing or acquiring water, wastewater, and drainage facilities to serve the District and \$402,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; and \$32,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds.
+At an election held within the District on November 3, 2015, voters of the District authorized the District's issuance of \$200,000,000 principal amount of unlimited tax bonds for the purpose of constructing or acquiring the Road System to serve the District and \$300,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; \$268,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; and \$32,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; and \$32,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds; and \$32,000,000 principal amount of unlimited tax bonds for the purpose of refunding such bonds.